PECOS-packages/PECOS/docs/user-guide/stabilizer-tensor-networks.md

 ## `StabMps` quickstart

-Use `sample_bitstrings`, plural, for shot workloads.
-It shares each distinct measurement-prefix projection between shots and is always exact by construction, independent of the singular-measurement policy. `sample_bitstring` clones and collapses the entire simulator once per shot and follows that policy.
-The two methods do not share an RNG stream, so seeded outputs should not be compared shot for shot across methods.
+`sample_bitstrings` is the `StabMps` sampler.
+It shares each distinct measurement-prefix projection between shots and is always exact by construction, independent of the single-measurement policy.
+When each shot must follow the configured measurement mode, create a fresh simulator for that shot and explicitly loop over MZ.

 ```python
 import math